andreasbm/router-slot/README.md

 <p align="center">
   <b>A powerful web component router</b></br>
   <sub>A router interprets the browser URL and navigates to a specific views based on the configuration.
 This router is optimized for routing between web components.
+If you want to play with it yourself, go to <a href='https://codepen.io/andreasbm/pen/XWWZpvM'>>the playground</a>.
 Go here to see a demo <a href="https://appnest-demo.firebaseapp.com/web-router">https://appnest-demo.firebaseapp.com/web-router</a>.<sub>
 </p>

 <br />